dtflare/GPTparser/README.md

 # See individual scripts for use #
-j_val = JSON validator for individual .json files within Directory msg_array = adds Message array as needed to .json individual files combine = combines all individual files into 1 .jsonl dataset
+j_val = JSON validator for individual .json files within Directory msg_array = adds Message array as needed to .json individual files combinR = combines all individual files into 1 .jsonl dataset